-Yes, a retailer permit is required for each place of business where cigarettes or cigars and tobacco products are sold.
+Yes, a retailer permit is required for each place of business where cigarettes and tobacco products are sold.
 You also need a sales and use tax permit.

 The permit fee is $180, but this fee is prorated based on the actual first business date of the location subject to permitting.
-Permitted retailers receive a renewal packet prior to the expiration date of their permit(s).
+A permitted retailer will receive a renewal packet prior to the expiration date of their permit(s).
 Failure to renew a required permit by the renewal due date results in a $50 late fee.

-There are no cigarette/tobacco reporting requirements for permitted retailers; however, sales tax must be collected and reported on the sale of cigarettes, cigars, and tobacco products.
+There are no cigarette/tobacco reporting requirements for permitted retailers.
+However, sales tax must be collected and reported on the sale of cigarettes, and tobacco products.

 Yes.
 The statute defines a place of business as one of the following: